 The first properties were purchased in 1977, consisting of the terrace of listed houses in Great Pulteney Street, together with the site at the rear in Bridle Lane, now called John Broadwood House.
 Since then we have purchased and improved several other blocks of flats to provide family homes, with some open space for the residents wherever possible, in Soho, Covent Garden, Bloomsbury, Farringdon, Queen's Park and Victoria.
 Our largest property is Sandringham Flats in Charing Cross Road with 125 homes and 14 shops.
 We also have a sheltered housing scheme, Pargiter Court, for the elderly in Soho with 19 flats.

-Altogether, we own more than 800 homes and have 30 commercial tenants.
+Altogether, we own more than 800 homes and have more than 30 commercial tenants.